SwissalpS/minetest_drawers/doc/contribute.md

 Drawer Cabinet
 ----------------
 * [x] add lock feature.
-* [ ] Should this be a tool or is it fine like this with key-comobo?
+* [ ] Should this be done with a tool or is it fine like this with key-comobo?
         Could use existing key tool(s)
 * [x] move code away from entities so they are informative but not essential for drawers to work with tubes and other methods than manual.
 * [x] 'realtime' update of count change in drawer infotext
 * [ ] global toggle for experimentals to allow stacks of upgrades in cabinets. drawers.settings.cabinet_upgrade_stack_max = 4
 * [x] allow removing unknown items really fast but don't allow putting them in drawers
 * [x] don't allow players to put in bigger stacks into empty drawers than can't even fit on a stack of that item; let alone a drawer without upgrades.

 Drawer Cabinet Pipeworks
 -------------------------